-Have you ever wanted to try archery with your older youth but didn’t know where to start?
-This program module will get you started.
-It is based on Program Features for Troops, Teams and Crews, Volume 2.
+Have you ever wanted to try archery with your Teachers or Priests, or even the MIA Maids or Laurels, but didn’t know where to start?
+This program module will get you started, but best of all using it will let your youth practice leadership and exercise keys if they hold them.
+The reason this is insured the is detailed agendas you can hand them right from the archery section in Program Features for Troops, Teams and Crews, Volume 2.

 - Keep all arrows in their quivers until ready to shoot.